simontemplarST/N3FJP-Log-2-HTML/README.md

 ---

 # In the works:

+Config files:
-Config files for easier configuration of what columns are displayed, page title, database directory, output file location, style, etc.
+    - for easier configuration of what columns are displayed, page title, database directory, output file location, style, etc.
+GUI:
+- For those of you that don't like config files.
+Python Neocities uploader:
+- to package with this